wfraser/fuse-mt/README.md

 * Other calls run synchronously on the main thread because either it is expected that they will complete quickly and/or they require mutating internal state of the InodeTranslator and I want to avoid needing locking in there.
 * The inode/path translation is always done on the main thread.
 * It might be a good idea to limit the number of concurrent read and write operations in flight.
 I'm not sure yet how many outstanding read/write requests FUSE will issue though, so it might be a non-issue.
 * Currently no ref-counting is done on the inodes, so even once a file is deleted, it leaves an entry in the inode table.
-I'd like to fix this at some point.
+(I intend to fix this; it's currently experimentally implemented in the `lookup-refcount` branch.)